 Slow infotainment response

-Just like its predecessors, the new Dacia Duster represents excellent value for money and is very practical, but unlike its forebears, it's actually quite desirable beyond these elements.
+Just like its predecessors, the latest Dacia Duster represents excellent value for money and is very practical.
+Unlike its forebears, it's actually quite desirable beyond these elements.

 It's a car you might be drawn to simply by its looks, with the third-generation model taking on a more rugged look complemented by smart daytime running lights and the use of the innovative 'Starkle' recycled plastic.